Huge solar power project being built in South Ostrobothnia

 The economic competitiveness of solar power has improved over the last few years, and this trend is expected to continue.
 In 2020, EPV Energy (EPV) started planning its first industrial-scale solar power project.

-After looking into the optimal location for the solar farm, EPV decided to build it on a peat production area in Heinineva, Lapua, where peat production is estimated to come to an end in 2022.
+After looking into the optimal location for the solar farm, EPV decided to build it on a peat production area in Heinineva, Lapua, where peat production ended in 2022.
 The Heinineva area is large and open and almost unimpeded by shadow.
-During the year, the project obtained a legally valid decision on the need for planning, and permit applications for the future use of the area were submitted.
+In planning the solar power plant, EPV is making use of the data collected at the EPV Alavus solar power measuring station.

-- Plant’s total output 100 MWp
+- Plant’s total output 86 MW

-- About 200,000 solar panels
+- Approximately 123,000 solar panels

-- Output per panel 400 Wp
+- Output per panel roughly 700 Wp

-- Length of panel mounts 100-150 km
+- Length of panel mounts roughly 80 km

 Would you like to know more about the project?